CCIRT/aist-tsn-switch/README.md

 > Akram BEN AHMED, Takahiro HIROFUCHI, and Takaaki FUKAI, "Hardware design and Evaluation of an FPGA-based Network Switch Supporting Asynchronous Traffic Shaping for Time Sensitive Networking", [IEEE Access](https://ieeexplore.ieee.org/document/10658978), vol. 12, pp. 123149-123165, Aug 2024

 ### Errata Notice
-Unfottunately, we have discovered the presence of a couple of typos in the above published [IEEE Access](https://ieeexplore.ieee.org/document/10658978) article.
+Unfortunately, we have discovered the presence of a couple of typos in the above published [IEEE Access](https://ieeexplore.ieee.org/document/10658978) article.
-We urge readers to pay attention to these mistakes as they may compromise the correct understanding of our proposed approach:
+We urge readers to pay attention to these typos as they may compromise the correct understanding of our proposed approach:

 - Page 6, Algoithm 1:
   - SchedulerEligibilityTime = BucketEmptyTime **/** LengthRecoveryDuration; (Incorrect!)